Dollar Tree Christmas Village Update with Paint

 The small spray shelter comes in a handy pouch with the directions attached.

-The shelter literally just pops up into place.
-I like to clamp the back of the shelter onto my work table, using a scrap 2x4 to hold down the front.
+The shelter pops up into place.
+I like to clamp the back of the shelter onto my work table, using a scrap 2×4 to hold down the front.
 I opened the rear vent for airflow and ventilation.
-Be sure to check out the video on Amazon of how to close the shelter for storage!
+Be sure to check out the video on Amazon on how to close the shelter for storage!

-Because my paint has a little age on it, I strained it in my reusable mesh paint strainer.
+Because my paint is a little old, I strained it in my reusable mesh paint strainer.

-The spray shelter also works great for spray paint it you prefer to use that on your dollar tree Christmas Village.
+The spray shelter also works excellently for spray paint if you prefer to use it on your dollar tree Christmas Village.

 Before painting, I used a small piece of duct tape to secure the Christmas village building to the turntable.
 The tape was left in place for each of the remaining village pieces.

-I love the way the small plastic Christmas Village pieces turned out using my Super Finish Max paint sprayer.
+I love how the small plastic Christmas Village pieces turned out using my Super Finish Max paint sprayer.

 Using Natural Elements with Christmas Village Decor